degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/modify-kernel-options.md

 snap pack squashfs-root
 ```

 The final step is to build a new Ubuntu Core image with the modified gadget snap.
-This requires a [model assertion](/reference/assertions/model) with `grade: dangerous` set (as we are using local snaps for the build - this would not be necessary if we have uploaded the gadget to the store) and the `ubuntu-image` command to compile the image.
-See [Custom images](/how-to-guides/image-creation/add-custom-snaps) for more details.
+This requires a {ref}`model assertion <reference-assertions-model>` with `grade: dangerous` set (as we are using local snaps for the build - this would not be necessary if we have uploaded the gadget to the store) and the `ubuntu-image` command to compile the image.
+See {ref}`Custom images <how-to-guides-image-creation-add-custom-snaps>` for more details.

 You can then build the image with the new gadget snap using _ubuntu-image_: